 Our tour of the palace ended at the south side where I saw long lines of visitors to the palace official entrance and a few people enjoying the gardens.

-Another highlight of my trip was a visit to the Hermitage, the most impressive building(s) in the Baltic and considered one the largest museums in the world.
+Another highlight of my trip was a visit to the Hermitage, the most impressive building(s) in the Baltic and considered one of the largest museums in the world.
 The museum occupies six historic buildings that include the Winter Palace.
 There is a separate section or building dedicated to modern European art that includes impressionist and post-impressionist paintings.
 The museum houses over three million pieces of artworks.
 It’s been said that to see every single item in the museum would take several years.
-We only saw a portion of the museum with the permanent collections of world famous masters, from Flemish Dutch to Italian Renaissance artists like Rubens, Rembrandt and DaVinci to name a few.
+We only saw a portion of the museum with the permanent collections of world famous masters, from Flemish Dutch to Italian Renaissance artists like Rubens, Rembrandt, and DaVinci to name a few.
 We could not possibly see the whole collection in one day.

-Back at the cruise ship, I sat on the veranda and gazed upon the shallow waters that extend into a dry land.
-For the first time I noticed the cranes and the expansive flat land like it was ready for new building constructions.
+Back at the cruise ship, I sat on the veranda and gazed upon the shallow waters that extend into dry land.
+For the first time, I noticed the cranes and the expansive flat land like it was ready for new building constructions.
 Then I saw the expansive skyline dominated by the same shape gray tall buildings.
 It occurred to me that I have been to the city of culture, visited the largest museum in the world, went to a ballet, but I did not really experience the real culture of a place, the real moments and narrative which tell a city better than any pictures could ever do.
 I barely scratched the surface of a city full of history.
-It was like reading a history book with 1000 chapters, and I was stuck on chapter I.
+It was like reading a history book with 1000 chapters, and I was stuck in chapter I.